Moisturiser Finder: What to look for to find the right product for you

 If you'll be spending any time in the sun, look for a moisturiser that includes sunscreen.
 In Australia, moisturisers with an SPF of more than 15 are regulated by the TGA.
 However, according to the Cancer Council, many cosmetics aren't water-resistant, so they may not provide the necessary protection if you're swimming or sweating.

 If you're concerned about what is actually in your moisturiser, check the first five ingredients listed on the label.
-Ingredients are listed in descending order, so look for items that help keep skin hydrated to feature high on the list.
+Ingredients are listed in descending order with the main ingredients listed first, so items that help keep skin hydrated should feature high on the list.

 The way a moisturiser smells may not affect how it performs, but it will influence how you feel.
 Remember to do a quick sniff test before you buy to make sure you like the fragrance.

 To keep your skin looking its best, it's important to moisturise your face at the right time.
 The best time to apply moisturiser is when your skin is damp, so this will typically be after you hop out of the bath or shower.
 This seals in the moisture and ensures that your skin stays hydrated.

 Sticking to a consistent routine also helps.
 Instead of applying cream sporadically, or constantly chopping and changing between different products, making moisturising part of your daily skincare routine should help improve overall skin health.